Preface

 bfkview

-bfkview is a TUI application with a (hopefully) intutive interface that lets you step through BF[K] programs.
+bfkview is a TUI application with a (hopefully) intuitive interface that lets you step through BF[K] programs.

 Detailed instructions coming soon.